Boiico/Feul.Node/README.md

 npx fuels build
 ```

-#Yout have to get this message:

-Building Sway programs using source 'forc' binary
+ℹ️ #Yout have to get this message : Building Sway programs using source 'forc' binary
 Generating types..
 🎉  Build completed successfully!

-#If you get Config file not found again do this:
+ℹ️ #If you get Config file not found again do this:
 ```
 npx fuels init --contracts ../counter-contract/ --output ./src/sway-api
 ```